agisga/FDRcorrectedSCCA/README.md

     ```

 4. Still in RStudio press CTRL-Shift-B. (If any of steps 1-4 fail, you are probably missing some other R packages, see the Error or Warning messages.
 Install the missing packages and try again from step 2.)

-5. Run the R scripts from the `examples/` directory (either directly from your R session, or from the command line using `Rscript with_piece-wise_constant_Sigma.R` for example).